dmerejkowsky/blog/content/post/2017-05-21-rewriting-z-from-scratch.md

 # Step six: from the shell to neovim and vice-versa

 One last thing.
-Since I do most of my editing in nevim, I'm always looking for ways to achieve similar behaviors in my shell and in my editor.
+Since I do most of my editing in neovim, I'm always looking for ways to achieve similar behaviors in my shell and in my editor.

 So let's see how we can transfer information about visited directories from one